mccordryan/firebaseui-react/README.md

 React-FirebaseUI is a component library that allows you to add Firebase authentication to your React.js or Next.js project with only a few lines of code, regardless of your specific use case.

+# Demo

+See a demo here: https://fuidemo.vercel.app/

+Note that, while all buttons are displayed, the demo currently only supports Email, Phone Number, Google, Passwordless, and anonymous sign in.

 # Getting Started

 1. Install using your preferred package manager: